Davi-S/caad-erp/docs/DEVELOPER_GUIDE.md

    Encapsulates rules and workflows, calling into the DAL without caring about presentation concerns.
 3. **Presentation Layer (UI):**
+   Multiple presentation layers are available:
-   Implemented as a command-line interface in `src/caad_erp/cli`.
-The module keeps the UI intentionally thin: it parses arguments, converts them into the command objects defined by the BLL, and delegates execution.
+   - **CLI** (`src/caad_erp/cli`): A command-line interface that parses arguments, converts them into command objects defined by the BLL, and delegates execution.
 All user input is expressed through explicit long-form options.
-No business rules live in the CLI;
-   everything flows through `core_logic`.
+No business rules live in the CLI; everything flows through `core_logic`.
+   - **API** (`src/caad_erp/api`): A FastAPI-based headless HTTP API server that translates HTTP requests into BLL calls.
+Intended for local network operation only, enabling web-based UIs to interact with the system.

 ## Data Model